ebin40ozdj/ebin40ozdj/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I’m interested in figuring this out.
 - 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on environmental data projec
+- 💞️ I’m looking to collaborate on environmental data project...eventually.

 <!---
 ebin40ozdj/ebin40ozdj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.